Orel Hershiser's scoreless innings streak: Subsequent challenges

 In the first 25 years after Hershiser recorded his streak, the closest challenge came from Brandon Webb of the 2007 Arizona Diamondbacks, who pitched 42 consecutive scoreless innings.
 Greg Maddux and Kenny Rogers were the only other pitchers to have reached 39 innings during that time period.

-R. A. Dickey threw a streak of more than 32 consecutive scoreless innings that broke the Mets franchise record in 2012.
-The streak was snapped by baseball etiquette against "running up the score"; Mets manager Terry Collins opted not to position his infield in with a runner on third and one out with a 9–0 lead, allowing a routine ground ball hit to score a runner and end Dickey's streak.

 In 2014, Dodgers ace Clayton Kershaw pitched 41 consecutive scoreless innings, before giving up a solo home run to the Padres' Chase Headley on July 10.
 In 2015 another Dodger, Zack Greinke, maintained a streak of 452/3 consecutive innings without allowing a run.
 It ended on July 26.

 In 2022, Diamondbacks pitcher Zac Gallen threw 441/3 consecutive scoreless innings.

+In 2026, Phillies pitcher Cristopher Sánchez threw 502/3 consecutive scoreless innings before giving up an RBI single to Jackson Merrill of the Padres on June 3.
+He came the closest to breaking Hershiser's record since it was set in 1988, and would ultimately set the scoreless record for left-handed pitchers.